 Cancer risks in the workplace

-People who work in certain jobs may have higher risks of cancer because of exposures to some chemicals, radiation, or other aspects of their work.
+People who work in certain jobs may have higher risks of cancer because of exposures to some dusts, gases chemicals, radioactive substances, or other aspects of their work.

-Scientists estimate that occupational exposure to health hazards is responsible for nearly 4% of cancer cases in the UK.
+Scientists estimate that exposure to health hazards at work causes 4% of cancer cases in the UK.
 But it’s important to remember that this usually affects only a small number of people in very specific jobs.
 These exposures are much less of a problem in the UK now, because the most dangerous chemicals have been banned for many years, and employers are now legally required to prevent and control exposure to chemicals and other health hazards that may cause cancer.

 But cancer can take many years, or even decades, to develop.
 So some people may have an increased risk of cancer because they used to work with cancer-causing substances before regulations came into force.